micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-10-rashi_en.md

 ### passuk 21
 <b>Carriers of the sacred.</b> Carriers of the sacred objects.
 <b>They erected the Mishkon.</b> The sons of Gershon and the sons of Merori, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>who were preceded by <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the departure of two banners, would erect the <i>Mishkon</i> when the Cloud rested.
 The signal for making camp was observed by the banner of the camp of Yehudah.
-They camped while the sons of Kehat still traveled behind with the two final banners.
-The sons of Gershon and the sons of Merori would erect the Sanctuary, so that when the sons of Kehat arrived, they found it set in place, and brought in the Ark, Table, Menorah, and Altars.
-This is the sense of the passage: “They — the <i>Mishkon’s erectors — erected it before the arrival of the sons of Kehat.”
+They camped while the sons of Kehos still traveled behind with the two final banners.
+The sons of Gershon and the sons of Merori would erect the Sanctuary, so that when the sons of Kehos arrived, they found it set in place, and brought in the Ark, Table, Menorah, and Altars.
+This is the sense of the passage: “They — the <i>Mishkon’s erectors — erected it before the arrival of the sons of Kehos.”
 </i>

 ### passuk 22